Wolverine971/9takes/src/blog/people/celebrities/Pete-Davidson.md

 ## The Nine's Humor: A Tool for Inner Peace

 One trademark characteristic of Type 9 is the pursuit of inner peace and Davidson seems to encapsulate this through his own unique style of humor.
 Known for his self-deprecating jokes, Davidson has been seen time and again using comedy to process his emotions.
-This was evident when he addressed the highly-publicized and somewhat contentious end of his relationship with Ariana Grande during a stand-up gig.
+This was evident when he addressed the highly-publicized and somewhat contentious end of his relationship with <a href="/blog/famous-enneagram-types/Ariana-Grande" >Ariana Grande</a> during a stand-up gig.
 Instead of shying away from the subject, he joked about it, masterfully diffusing tension and embracing a form of inner tranquility.

 Where is Pete Davidson from, you ask?
 Staten Island, New York.
 The loss of his firefighter father in the 9/11 attacks is a topic he's broached repeatedly in his stand-up routines, drawing on dark humor to help himself and others cope with the tragedy.